jean-francoisgiraud/DigitalCertificationServices/README.md

 # Definitions
 CC = Crypto Currencies.
 DCS= Digital Certification Services.
 QMS = Quality Management System.
+SOR = Statutes Orders Regulations.
-SLP = Simple Ledger Protocol (similar to ERC-20 but for BCH)
+SLP = Simple Ledger Protocol (like ERC-20 but for BCH)

+Canadian Aviation Regulations SOR/96-433 AERONAUTICS ACT
 AS9100 is a standardized quality management system for the aerospace industry.
 It is based on ISO 9001.
 ISO 9001 sets out the criteria for a quality management system.
 ISO27001 is the international standard that sets out the specification for an information security management system (ISMS).

 ## Legal